QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 ## Things to Improve

-We've talked a lot about the advantages and strongness of GitHub Action, but are there  drawbacks?
+We've talked a lot about the advantages of GitHub Action, but are there drawbacks?
 After spending some time using it, below are some thoughts to share with you:

 1. **Only support systems of newer versions**.
 Many actions are developed based on newer Node.js versions and cannot be used directly in old  Docker containers like CentOS 6.It will throw an error 'the library file that Nodejs depends on cannot be found'.
 Thus action cannot be started properly.
 Since Nebula Graph also supports CentOS 6, the tasks in this system have to be handled differently.
 1. **It is not easy to verify locally**.
 Although there is an open source project [act](https://github.com/nektos/act) in the community, there are still many restrictions according to our experiences.
 Sometimes you have to repeatedly commit  in your own repository to ensure the action modification is correct.